gofynd/fdk-client-kotlin/documentation/application/PAYMENT.md

-Use this API to get all valid payment options for doing a payment.
+Lists the payment mode options and their routing details.

 *Returned Response:*